jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [ ] Unit tests: both for the blueprint and for generated project
 - [ ] DTOs based rest api
 - [ ] Validation
+- [ ] Export json/yaml for swagger to integrate with jhipster gateway
+- [ ] Needs way more testing of different relations, combinations for entity
 - [ ] Different pagination options
 - [ ] Elastic Search support
 - [ ] Search api